poirang123/Trusted-Installer-Launcher/README.md

 #### Method 1: Drag-and-Drop
 ```
 1. Select the file you want to run
-2. Drag it onto TrustedInstaller.bat
+2. Drag and drop onto the TrustedInstaller.bat file.
 3. File runs automatically with TI privileges
 ```